 His musical collaborations include:

-Theater/Dance: Lucia Poli, Giorgio Rossi “Edipo e la Pizia”; Joachim Schloemer “Engel der Verzweiflung”(AU/GE).
+Theater/Dance: Lucia Poli, Giorgio Rossi “Edipo e la Pizia” (IT); Joachim Schloemer “Engel der Verzweiflung”(AU/GE).

-In 2014 Andrea start a cooperation with AGA KHAN MUSIC INSTITUTE, with whom he collaborated in musical projects alongside world-famous soloists and ensemble, and as a educator at universities, conservatories and music institute all over the world.
+In 2014 Andrea start a cooperation with AGA KHAN MUSIC INITIATIVE, with whom he collaborated in musical projects alongside world-famous soloists and ensemble, and as educator at universities, conservatories and music institute all over the world.

 In 2015 Andrea was in tour in Europe with the legendary jazz singer BOBBY MCFERRIN.

 “… anyone inured to the tambourine because of the unimaginative ‘shake and rattle’ way in which it’s usually misplayed will have had their ears stretched wide by Andrea Piccioni’s virtuoso playing of it and frame drums.
 Especially in his solo, Piccioni coaxed an astonishing range of timbres and rhythms from his drums with everything from rapid strumming to running a wet finger over the skin to produce wineglass-like drones…”